nicholascm/chomp.ps/README.md

-### Use at your own risk, PRs welcome - this is serving my purposes as-is but definitely has room for improvemenet
+### Use at your own risk, PRs welcome - this is serving my purposes as-is but definitely has room for improvement

 ### Installation